seitamuro/study-mysql/README.md

 mysql> select "1980",  count(birth) from players where birth between "1980-01-01" and "1980-12-31" union select "1981" , count(birth) from players where birth between "1981-01-01" and "1981-12-31";

+## 問題71

+mysql> SELECT id, position, name, height, weight FROM players WHERE height > 195 UNION ALL SELECT id, position, name, height, weight FROM players WHERE weight > 95 ORDER BY id;

 # つまづいたこと